darktable-org/dtdocs/content/module-reference/processing-modules/perspective-correction.md

 # module controls

-Once the initial image analysis is done, the following controls can be used to preform the perspective corrections.
+Once the initial image analysis is done, the following controls can be used to perform the perspective corrections.

 rotation
 : Control the rotation of the image around its center to correct for a skewed horizon.